While MDE-LIO Parent Liaison Amy Shepherd led a camp cheer on May 9, several children giggled as everyone fell out of sync toward the end.

 “A-W-E-S-O-M-E, awesome, awesome, awesome, awesome, awesome are we,” the group shouted.

-The cheer was part of Camp Tuhsmeheta’s first Virtual Family Campfire event on May 9, which featured fun costumes, Camp T history, singalongs, exciting games, and even a live chicken.
+The cheer was part of a Virtual Family Campfire event on May 9, which featured fun costumes, Camp Tuhsmeheta (Camp T) history, singalongs, exciting games, and even a live chicken.
 Five families participated from their homes as Shepherd and Camp T Director Jill Teegardin led them through the activities.